 Food processing plant employees operate equipment that mixes, cooks, or processes ingredients used in the manufacture of food products.
 Workers usually stand for the majority of their shifts while operating machines or observing the production process.
 Loading, unloading, or cleaning equipment may require lifting, bending, and reaching.

-If a food processing plant worker is injured on the job, he or she may be entitled to workers’ compensation benefits, including paid medical care and replacement of lost wages.
+If a food processing plant worker is injured on the job, he or she may be entitled to workers’ compensation benefits, including paid medical care and partial replacement of lost wages.
 Unfortunately, many injured workers are unaware of the benefits that South Carolina law provides through workers’ compensation insurance.
 It is easy for an injured food plant worker to lose benefits that an employer or insurance administrator is reluctant to pay.

 Our food processing plant injury attorneys at Joye Law Firm help injured workers in South Carolina seek the full benefits provided by law.
 From our offices in Columbia, Charleston, Myrtle Beach, and Clinton, SC, our experienced and determined attorneys have helped injured workers from across South Carolina for more than 50 years.